Journey Maestro Overview

 Maestro allows anyone with moderate technical expertise and skills to design and configure web-based forms using the built-in Maestro editor.
 The Maestro editor is a WYSIWYGWYSIWYG, an acronym for What You See Is What You Get, is a system in which editing software allows content to be edited in a form that resembles its appearance when printed or displayed as a finished product, such as a printed document, web page, or slide presentation. editor so you can see how a form will look like while creating it.
 You can also preview the form in different device emulators or render it as a PDF or HTML receipt.
 The Maestro editor comes with the rich text editor to give you a flexibility of using various content formatting.

 The forms that Maestro produces are single-page AngularJS applications with responsive designs, and can be previewed in formats suitable for smartphones, tablets, and desktop computers.
 A single design runs on all devices, takes the screen size into account, and gives an optimal experience without creating versions for each device.
+When the Maestro editor builds a form, it creates, based on the form design, a self contained standalone AngularJS application that is bundled into an archive that you can deploy into Journey Manager.

 Maestro provides you with the following features to streamline your form development process: